Prominent GOP fundraiser charged in covert lobbying effort

 A lawyer for Broidy declined to comment on Thursday.
 The allegations are contained in a charging document known as an information, which typically signals a defendant's intent to plead guilty.

-Prosecutors allege that Broidy worked with Davis and others to get the Justice Department to abandon its pursuit of billions of dollars that officials say were pilfered from 1MDB, a Malaysian wealth fund that was established more than a decade ago to accelerate the country’s economic development.
-Prosecutors sa the fund was actually treated as a piggy bank by associates of former Malaysian Prime Minister Najib Razak.
+Prosecutors allege that Broidy worked with Davis and others to get the Justice Department to abandon its pursuit of billions of dollars that officials say were pilfered from 1MDB, a Malaysian wealth fund that was established more than a decade ago to accelerate the country’s economic development but that prosecutors say was actually treated as a piggy bank by associates of former Malaysian Prime Minister Najib Razak.

 As part of the scheme, prosecutors said, Broidy “facilitated and attempted to facilitate meetings and other efforts to influence officials at the highest level of the United States government, including the President and the Attorney General."
 During a May 2017 trip to Bangkok, the indictment says, he agreed to lobby the attorney general, then Jeff Sessions, for an $8 million retainer fee.